csdms/bmi/paper/paper.md

-The *Basic Model Interface* (BMI) provides a standard set of functions for querying, modifying, and running a model.
+The *Basic Model Interface* (BMI) provides a standard set of functions for querying, modifying, and running a model or tool.
 Equipping a model with a BMI
 allows the model to be coupled with other models that expose a BMI.
 The BMI concept was introduced by `@peckham:2013`